johnshearing/PrivateKeyVault/WiringInstruction/README.md

 <img src="../images/WiringInstructionImages/04_ScreenMounted.jpg">

 In this photo the lid has been flipped over so that you can see how the touch screen is mounted.
-You will need a 2.5 mm standoff which is 23 mm long.
+You will need (Qty 4) 2.5 mm standoffs which are 23 mm long.
-The touch screen comes with an 11 mm long stand off and the hardware kit linked above has some 12 mm long standoffs included.
+The touch screen comes with (Qty 4) 12 mm long standoffs.
+You can purchase (Qty 4) [11 mm long standoffs here.](https://www.adafruit.com/product/2336)
-So I screw these together to come up with the 23 mm of length needed.
+Screw these together to come up with the 23 mm of length needed.
 This length allows you to close the lid over the keyboard with just the right amount of pressure on the keys to keep it from moving around in the box.
-For the next build I am going to look for steel hardware of the correct length for all the hardware parts.

 Notice the camera in the very center of the lid still has it's protective tab over the lens.
 Later after we apply power, we will need to focus the camera to a length of 2 3/8 inches from lens to subject.